Setup Menus in Admin Panel

 Summary

 The Early Years Foundation Stage (EYFS) aims to teach in a way that fosters children’s learning and development through play-based activities.
 The EYFS curriculum focuses on the areas of personal, social, and emotional development, communication and language, physical development, and literacy.
 To assist the overall development of children ages 0-5.
 Effective EYFS teaching is about creating a positive, stimulating and nurturing environment that encourages children to explore, play, and learn.
-By using a range of different teaching strategies and resources, teachers can support children’s learning and development in a way that is tailored to their individual needs.
+Hence, teachers may promote children’s learning and development in a variety of ways by utilising a variety of different instructional tactics and tools.

 FAQs